top of page

 Victorian Mental Illness Awareness Council (VMIAC)

-To ensure women's safety:
+To ensure their safety,

-Females should not be placed in mixed sex psychiatric wards with males
+females should not be placed in mixed sex psychiatric wards with males

 We are advocating for the reinstatement of female only psychiatric wards, Australia-wide and internationally in the public and private sectors